-Elementary set theory, properties of real numbers, functions of real variables, sequences, series, Riemann and Stieltjes integration, and introduction to normed linear spaces.
+Elementary set theory, properties of real numbers, functions of real variables, sequences, series, differentiation, Riemann integration, and introduction to topological concepts.

 MAT 425 • Topics in Mathematics.
 3 Credits.

 A seminar designed to provide an in-depth experience with a specific field of mathematics.
 Topics vary from semester to semester and include logic, number theory, dynamical systems, chaos and fractals, complex analysis, partial differential equations and Fourier analysis, intermediate probability and statistics, combinatorics, and topology.

 Corequisites: MAT 310 or consent of instructor.
 Offered: Spring, odd # years.